Neural Refinement for Absolute Pose Regression with Feature Synthesis: Method

-The high-level concept of training the NeFeS network is motivated by the feature field distillation method in \cite{Kobayashi22}~, which essentially distills the 2D backbone features into a 3D NeRF model.
-However, the 2D features in our NeFeS need to be closely related to the direct matching formulation \cite{Irani99,chen21}.
+\textbf{Training the Feature Synthesizer} The high-level concept of training the NeFeS is motivated by feature field distillation proposed in \cite{Kobayashi22}, which essentially distills the 2D backbone features into a 3D NeRF model.
+However, 2D features in our NeFeS need to be closely related to the direct matching formulation \cite{Irani99,chen21}.
 In this work, we use the trained 2D feature extractor from \cite{chen2022dfnet}~ to produce the feature labels due to its effectiveness in generating domain invariant features.

 \textbf{Loss Functions.} The total loss used to train our NeFeS model consists of a photometric loss $\mathcal{L}_{rgb}$ and two $l_1$-based feature-metric losses:

 The photometric loss is defined as the negative log-likelihood of a normal distribution with variance $\beta(\mathbf{r})^2$: